vayospot/vayospot/README.md

 <h1 align="center">THE PORTFOLIO</h1>

 Greetings!
-I am Victor Ayomipo :guardsman:.
+I am Victor Ayomipo :bust_in_silhouette:.

 I am a Programmer, a Technial writer, and a Conqueror of new technologies.